qontrastss/GPS-Server-Teltonika/README.md

 ## Configuration

-You can configure the server by modifying the following parameters in the `config.py` file:
+You can configure the server by modifying the following parameters:

 - `HOST`: The IP address of the server.
 - `PORT`: The port number to listen on.